 Results presented here linearly relate the mean volume of gold nanoparticles measured by the analysis of TEM images to the mean contrast measured for the same nanoparticle solutions by the ratiometric imaging and analysis of individual iSCAT landings.
 This relationship, plotted above in Figure \ref{fig:rep_particles}F, determines an instrumental value for $c(\varepsilon,r)$, which enables the conversion of contrast values measured in the present iSCAT instrument configuration to nanoparticle diameters.
 Figure \ref{fig:hist_iscat_tem} compares the distribution of nanoparticle diameters determined by the iSCAT identification and classification of particles drawn from solutions of 5, 10 and 15 nm gold nanoparticles to the distributions measured by processing TEM images of nanoparticles drawn from the same solutions.

-Figure \ref{fig:hist_iscat_tem} compares the particle size distributions as determined by both iSCAT and TEM.
-Both size distributions present the cumulative number of particles by each technique binned by diameter. iSCAT directly measures the interferometric scattering of each gold nanoparticle.
-The histograms plotted convert from ratiometric contrast value which scales with $D^3$, to diameter using the calibration function defined in Eq (\ref{eqn:contrast_calibration}).
+{Figure \ref{fig:hist_iscat_tem} compares the particle size distributions determined by both iSCAT and TEM.
+In both cases, the distributions reflect cumulative measurements of exact diameters of particles sampled from nominal 5, 10 and 15 nm solutions. iSCAT directly gauges the interferometric scattering of each gold nanoparticle.
+The histograms plotted convert from the ratiometric contrast value, which scales with $D^3$, to diameter using the calibration function defined in Eq (\ref{eqn:contrast_calibration}).
 Table \ref{tab:tem_iscat_table} summarizes the parameters of these distributions.